-Should you still wish to operate one or both of these services on your own premises, we can set up such a fully autonomous solution for you, provided you are prepared to cover the initial setup costs as well as ongoing maintenance fees for content licenses and updates.
+Should you wish to operate one or both of these services on your own premises, we can set up such a fully autonomous solution for you, provided you are prepared to cover the initial setup costs as well as ongoing maintenance fees for content licenses and updates.

 What capabilities are built-in to protect from issues with the GDPR?

 Please explain the built-in security of your product?

 PhotoPrism uses common best practices to protect the application and its users, such as storing passwords in a way that cannot be reversed and setting recommended HTTP security headers.
 In addition, PhotoPrism® Pro offers session monitoring, a security audit log, and role-based user access.